-- Term of Office: Four years.
-No officer of the court shall be elected to serve more than two consecutive terms in any single office. - Duties:1.
-At the meeting of the General Synod, the Parliamentarian shall call attention to procedures which are not in accord with the Rules of Order of the Associate Reformed Presbyterian Church.
+Term of Office: Four years.
+No officer of the court shall be elected to serve more than two consecprocedures which are not in accord with the Rules of Order of the Associate Reformed Presbyterian Church.
 On request, he shall advise the Moderator on procedural matters.
-However, all questions of order shall be decided by the Moderator, subject only to the appeal of two or more members of the Court. - 2.
-When necessary, to assist congregations and presbyteries in the resolution of questions regarding parliamentary procedure. - 3.
-To serve as an advisory member of the Executive Board of Synod.
+However, all questions of order shall be decided by the Moderator, subject only to the appeal of two or more members of the Court.